Djalmo/100-days-of-code/log.md

 ### Day 1: Dec 29, 2017

-**Today's Progress**: Fixed CSS, worked on canvas functionality for the app.
+**Today's Progress**: Started working on the tribute page project from freecodecamp.
+Signed up for a couple of more sites, and github to keep track.

-**Thoughts**: I really struggled with CSS, but, overall, I feel like I am slowly getting better at it.
-Canvas is still new for me, but I managed to figure out some basic functionality.
+**Thoughts**: Struggled a bit with centering the image on the tribute page which kind of derailed me.
+It had me sign up for a code website which had some options that were a bit confusing.
+I'm 90% done with tribute page and have to clean it up, hopefully will do it tomorrow.

-**Link(s) to work**: [Calculator App](http://www.example.com)
+**Link(s) to work**: https://codepen.io/djalmo/full/ZvKQGj

 ### Day 1: June 27, Monday